 Likely not-ck w/ MD: Cervical whiplash injuries can cause a collection of symptoms following an acceleration/deceleration injury typically from motor vehicle accidents.
 Can affect the discs/muscles/intervertebral joints/nerves/ligaments.
 Symptoms are variable; can include neck pain, stiffness, headaches, tingling, sleep disturbance & other.
 See md for eval/xrays, especially if had head injury as well.
 Don't ignore. ...Read more

 - What happens if diabetes goes untreated?

 - What happens if melanoma goes untreated?

 - What happens if fibroids go untreated?

-- What happens if low testosterone goes untreated?
+- What happens if lung cancer goes untreated?